 The Commission concludes by suggesting that it be made clearer who is responsible for policy execution.
 The conditions under which the Commission adopts executive measures should be reviewed.
 In particular, it wants the European Parliament to be involved in monitoring implementation.
 It feels that Article 202 of the Treaty has become outdated because of the development of the codecision procedure which puts Council and the European Parliament on an equal footing.
 Finally, the Commission questions the need to maintain the regulatory and management committees.

 The White Paper on Governance sets down markers for the debate on the future of Europe.
-It has been supplemented by an extensive process of institutional reform initiated at the European Council in Laeken and concluded with the signing of the Treaty of Lisbon.
+It has been supplemented by an extensive process of institutional reform initiated at the European Council in Laeken and concluded with the signing of the.

 This fact sheet is not legally binding on the European Commission, it does not claim to be exhaustive and does not represent an official interpretation of the text of the Treaty.